biometry/APES/checklists/planningExperiment.md

 5. Play through the processes of collecting your data, simulate it through, make up some data, write it down.
 Everything seems OK?

 6. Play through the process of analysing your data.
-Can you answer your original question
+Can you answer your original question?
+Do a power analysis!

 7. Based on 5/6 revise 4 if nececssary